poivronjaune/web_scraping/README.md

 - open a Chrome Web Browser
 - enter the <search_str> in the web site form
 - automatically submit the form
-- extract all company information found (first page only)
+- extract all company information found (loops through all pages available)
 - display results on command line
 - wait for user to press ENTER then close the controlled browser